MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 1. Use the Example Guide:

     - We have included an Example Guide that you can use to learn about Guides.
-It walks you through common workflows and features, provides tips and tricks to great guide creation, and helps you get up to speed by doing!
+It walks you through common workflows and features, provides tips and tricks for great guide creation, and helps you get up to speed by doing!

       ![Example Guide)](media/example-guide.PNG "Example Guide")